4-H LEGO Robotics “Challenge” Team

 3. CORE VALUES / PRESENTATION: Throughout the season, team members practice the core principles of teamwork, inclusion, impact, discovery, innovation, and having fun along the way!
 At the regional competition, the team presents to the judges how their team demonstrated these core values.

-Because this a high-interest program, and because 4-H currently has limited funding and resources (it was started in 2024), currently students are asked to sign up by completing a brief application, which is expected to be made available in June 2025.
-Students are typically selected based on their age, the date they submitted an application, and their readiness level.
 Teams are organized based on adult volunteer (team coach) support and funding (registration/technology equipment/materials).
 With 4-H Robotics, teams are kept small (between 3-8 students) intentionally to increase the amount of hands-on engagement for students.
-Participation fees are typically between $50-$100 per youth, with financial assistance available through 4-H for families in need.
+Participation fees are typically between $50-$100 per youth (sliding fee scale), with financial assistance available through 4-H for families in need.
 4-H strives to keep participation fees as low as possible.

 IS MY CHILD READY TO PARTICIPATE IN A 4-H/FIRST LEGO LEAGUE CHALLENGE TEAM?